-The video, published July 16 on the popular YouTube channel of St. Petersburg-primarily based blogger Danila Poperechny, came days after it emerged that Ruslan Sokolovsky has been added to an official listing of “terrorists and extremists” maintained through Russia’s Federal Financial Monitoring Service.
+The video, published July 16 on the popular YouTube channel of St. Petersburg-primarily based blogger Danila Poperechny, came days after it emerged that Ruslan Sokolovsky had been added to an official listing of “terrorists and extremists” maintained through Russia’s Federal Financial Monitoring Service.

 Sokolovsky, 22, was convicted in May of inciting hatred and insulting believers’ emotions with videos mocking religion that he posted on his YouTube channel, including one displaying him playing Pokemon Go in a Russian Orthodox Church.